mabq/arch-base/README.md

     Either way, you will be prompted for the `root` user password of the managed node (the one you set in the previous step).

-3. Turn the computer back on:
+3. Connect to internet:

-    Once the script completes the computer will be automatically turned off.
-Remove the usb drive with the ISO image and turn it on.
+    Once the script completes the computer will automatically reboot.

     Use the `nmtui` command to connect to a wireless network if needed.
-For more information see the learning notes repo.